 Do this intentionally, and set this money aside before you spend it on anything else.
 A budget helps you earmark this money so you don’t spend it and end up right where you started last month.

 Don’t fret if you don’t have enough money lying around in your checking account to go an entire month without touching a new paycheck.
 Chance are, you probably don’t have this type of money and can’t stop living paycheck to paycheck.
 Yet!

 Well stop the nonsense!
 Start selling some things, lots of things if you have to, take an extra job for a little while, get crazy about scraping by for exactly 30 days — just enough to eke through the month without touching any of that month’s paychecks.

 What you make in January, spend in February.
-During February, you’ll be making February’s income, you’ll have reserves built up from your Anticipatory Budgeting, and you’ll be spending January’s money.
+During February, you’ll be making February’s income, you’ll have reserves built up, and you’ll be spending January’s money.
 It’s a beautiful thing.

 Even if you sold some of your most prized possessions, the financial security you would feel from having a one-month buffer built in to your financial system would be worth it.
 Don’t stand teetering on the edge of financial ruin.
 You owe it to yourself to get out of this trap–stop living paycheck to paycheck now!

 We can help you break the paycheck to paycheck cycle forever.
 We’ve helped hundreds of thousands of people that started just like you, stressed about when bills were going to hit.
 They gained total control of their money, and you can too.
 Sign up for a free 34-day trial with You Need a Budget and we’ll walk with you every step of the way.